david-vanderson/dvui/README.md

     win.theme = &gui.Theme_Adwaita;
 }
 ```
-The current theme's color_accent is also used to show keyboard focus.
+The theme's color_accent is also used to show keyboard focus.

 ### Layout
-A widget receives it's position rectangle from the parent, but can influence layout with Options:
+A widget receives its position rectangle from the parent, but can influence layout with Options:
 - `.expand` - whether to take up all the space available (horizontal or vertical)
 - `.gravity` - position a non-expanded widget inside a larger rectangle
 - `.min_size` - get at least this much space (unless parent is unable)